Unicode Variation Selectors 15 and 16

 News

-2021-December-28 In honor of my adventures in desktop Linux, I added the :penguin: emoji to the examples below.
+2021-December-28 My adventures in desktop Linux inspired me to add the :penguin:[2] emoji to the examples below.

 About variation selectors

-I use a lot of non-ASCII characters, for example emoji,[3] in my writing and in the process of trying to control their appearance in web browsers, I’ve learned about Unicode Variation Selectors 15 and 16, which are also known as VS15 and VS16.
+I use a lot of non-ASCII characters — for example emoji[3] — in my writing.✍ While trying to control the appearance of these characters in web browsers, I’ve learned about Unicode Variation Selectors 15 and 16, which are also known as VS15 and VS16.

 The table below describes these selectors and gives some examples.
-Note that whether a character is emojified[4] depends on…
+Note that whether a character uses emoji style[4] depends on…

 • what, if any, variation selector is specified immediately after the character’s decimal or hexadecimal HTML character entity,